-• CO2 intensity: Estimated carbon emissions associated with building construction, including the extraction and manufacturing of materials used in construction (lbs CO2/sf).
+CO2 intensity: Estimated carbon emissions associated with building construction, including the extraction and manufacturing of materials used in construction (lbs CO2/sf).
 Specify tool used (simple 1-page tools such as The Construction Carbon Calculator or more comprehensive tools such as Athena, Tally, or other).
+Expect values in the range of 50-200 lbs CO2/sf.